infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 orthogonal collocation over finite elements, this [page](http://apmonitor.com/do/index.php/Main/OrthogonalCollocation) provides a good reference.

+!!! note
+    `OrthogonalCollocation` only provides direct support for 1st order derivatives.
+Higher order derivatives are reformulated by nesting 1st order derivatives that are each reformulated using orthogonal collocation.

 The addition of internal collocation supports by `OrthogonalCollocation` will increase the degrees of freedom for infinite variables that are not used by derivatives (e.g.,